Internet Access for Families

 The K–12 Internet Access Program connects students in need to internet access at home with no cost to the student or their family.

-Through the program, students whose families are low-income and are not currently connected to the internet can get connected through the end of the 2020–21 school year for free.
+Through the program, students whose families are low-income can get connected through the end of the 2020–21 school year for free.
 (Costs due to loss or damage of equipment may still apply.)

 This spring, through the federal CARES Act, Congress provided funds to local school districts and state education agencies to provide support in covering emergency COVID-19 costs.